Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 {"itemName":"Apple", "price":2.50, "storeID":1, "categoryID":5}

 There is a global rate-limit in place--a request can only be submitted every five seconds, no matter who submitted the last one.
 Returns code 429 if this occurs.

+####/sightings

+Expects two fields in a JSON message
+"itemID" - the ID of the item spotted
+"wasThere" - a boolean for whether the sighting was affirmative (true, the item was there) or negative (false, the item is no longer there).
+1 and 0 are also acceptable instead of true and false.

+Sample body:
+{"itemID":3, "wasThere":true}